Documentation and Coding to Improve Patient Outcomes: 6-Part Series (RETIRED)

 4. Explain how to properly document radiology and Advanced Imaging findings.

-Part 2: Documenting and Tracking Treatment Progres
+Part 2: Documenting and Tracking Treatment Progress

 After completing module 2, the participant will be able to: